Sammy has begun second grade!

 With the proper amounts of sugar and fat, however, it makes for a great, energizing start to a day, especially for a kid.

-If you're staying away from grains, this lentil-based granola is awesome.
+If you're staying away from grains, my lentil granola is awesome.
 Those red lentils are filled with nutrition and protein, making it more satiating and a bit more balanced for blood sugar purposes.

-If you're searching for more traditional granola recipes, this healthier version is a great pick!
+If you're searching for more traditional granola recipes, I have a healthier version for you.

 It's nut-free and has less than 10 grams of sugar per serving.
 Toss in a few raisins and serve it with a good, cold Coconut Milk, and the kids will never know.

-The last honorable mention goes to this Peanut Butter Granola recipe.
+The last honorable mention goes to my peanut butter granola.

 This is the one that I literally can not stop eating.
 Crisp-ety, crunchy, peanut butter-y goodness, and quite easy to make!